1998 Oak Grove–Birmingham tornado: Rock Creek and Sylvan Springs

-The tornado continued to intensify and grow in size as it crossed Warrior River Road into Rock Creek, reaching F5 intensity for the first time as it damaged or destroyed multiple homes.
+The tornado intensified and grew in size as it crossed Warrior River Road into Rock Creek, reaching F5 intensity for the first time as it damaged or destroyed multiple homes.
 The Central Concord Volunteer Fire Station was also destroyed.
 The Rock Creek Church of God's Family Life Center had its roof torn off, becoming a makeshift trauma center in the wake of the tornado to treat the injured.
-Unfortunately, 11 people were killed in Rock Creek as multiple homes were swept clean by winds in excess of 260 MPH.
-After exiting Rock Creek, the F5 tornado toppled large power transmission lines from the Miller Steam Plant electric generating station north of Rock Creek.
+11 people were killed in Rock Creek as multiple homes were swept clean by winds in excess of 260 mph.
+After exiting Rock Creek, the tornado toppled large power transmission lines from the Miller Steam Plant electric generating station north of Rock Creek.
 The resulting power surge caused the western side of Birmingham to lose all power, captured on live television on the ABC 33/40 tower camera as meteorologist James Spann was covering the tornado.
-The tornado then weakened slightly as it entered Sylvan Springs, where multiple additional homes in the area would be destroyed at F4 intensity, and an additional 4 people would lose their lives.
-The tornado tracked through mostly rural areas after leaving Sylvan Springs, although a few homes north of Pleasant Grove would be destroyed.
+The tornado then weakened slightly as it entered Sylvan Springs, where multiple additional homes in the area would be destroyed at F4 intensity, killing an additional four people.
+The tornado tracked through mostly rural areas after leaving Sylvan Springs, although a few homes north of Pleasant Grove were destroyed.